Reference

 Fixes:

 1. Check your Resend API key.
-Go to Settings → verify EMAIL_API_KEY is set and valid.
+Go to Settings → Integrations and verify your email API key is set and valid.

 2. Check your sender domain.
 The EMAIL_FROM address domain must be verified in Resend.
 Go to resend.com/domains and check DNS records.